 It’s been a swift and steady fall from grace for the LSU football program since its national championship berth in 2019.
-After going 15-0 in 2019, the Tigers fell to 5-5 in 2020.
+After going 15-0 in 2019, the Tigers fell to 5-5 in 2020 and 6-6 in 2021.
 LSU still lays claim to plenty of potential NFL talent but has been rocked by controversy in recent years.
-Perhaps no player represents that precarious dichotomy more than LSU OG and NFL Draft prospect Ed Ingram.
-There was a time when Ingram’s scouting report wasn’t relevant, overshadowed by issues off the field.
-Now, however, Ingram is back on the path to the NFL.
-Pressing questions remain, but Ingram is trending up once again.
+Perhaps no player represents that precarious dichotomy more than LSU G and NFL Draft prospect Ed Ingram.
+Did Ingram revive his scouting report in 2021 after a tumultuous early career?

 Ed Ingram NFL Draft Profile

 - Weight: 317 pounds

 - Hand: 10″

 Off the field, there is quite a bit to discuss with Ingram.
 However, we’ll get to that later.
 On the field, he’s a steady player when he’s available.
 He’s been a starter on the LSU offensive line for the better part of five years, with some of his strongest play coming during the 2020 and 2021 seasons.